Here’s what we know right now about the Direct Vision Standard

 How can I get an HGV safety permit?

-An HGV safety permit will be available via the Transport for London permit application web portal, and applications are open from October 2019.
+An HGV safety permit will be available via the Transport for London permit application web portal, and applications have been open from October 2019.
 The permit will be free of charge, and automatically awarded if your HGV is rated as 1-star.
 (From October 2024, this requirement will change to 3-star.)
 You can find out the DVS rating of your vehicle by contacting your manufacturer, as no published list is currently available.
 You’ll need the vehicle’s VIN number to hand.

 If your HGV doesn’t meet the required standard, don’t worry – the likelihood is that relatively few unmodified vehicles will.
 You can still get your HGV safety permit by applying for the Safe System.